CZ-NIC/knot/doc/configuration.rst

 ..
 NOTE::
-   When transferring a lot of zones, the server may easily get into a state when all available ports are in the TIME_WAIT state, thus the transfers seize until the operating system closes the ports for good.
+   When transferring a lot of zones, the server may easily get into a state where all available ports are in the TIME_WAIT state, thus transfers cease until the operating system closes the ports for good.
 There are several ways to work around this:

    * Allow reusing of ports in TIME_WAIT (sysctl -w net.ipv4.tcp_tw_reuse=1)